Haguruka Governance Board

 Vinciane Museru | Secretary

-Vinciane is the Scheduler and Office Manager in the Provincial Office of the Ontario Attorney General.
+Vinciane is the Scheduler in the Federal Government for the Minister of Canadian Heritage.
 She is a graduate from both George Brown College as well as the University of Burundi in Executive Secretarial studies.
-She brings an extensive public sector expertise having been involved in multiple ministries in the provincial government since 2005.
+She brings an extensive public sector expertise having been involved in multiple ministries in the Ontarian provincial government for a decade.
 Her passion for vulnerable persons started in Burundi where she was involved in relief work for inpatient populations especially children to whom she supplied much needed essentials at hospitals and orphanages.
-She enjoys singing with the choir of Our Lady of Lourdes Catholic church in Toronto.
+She enjoys singing with the choir at her local Catholic church.

 Claudette Ntakirutimana | Projects Lead

-Claudette is a teacher at the French Public Board Viamonde.
-She holds a Master in education from the Ottawa University.
-She has been working with farmers associations in Burundi as an engineer in agriculture.
-She also holds a Specialized Diploma in rural development from Laval University, Quebec.
-She is dedicated to improved women lives by empowering them financially and emotionally.
+Claudette is a Teacher at the French Public School Board Viamonde.
+She holds a Master in Education from the University of Ottawa.
+She has worked extensively with farmers associations in Burundi as an Engineer in Agriculture.
+She also holds a Specialized Diploma in Rural Development from Laval University, in Quebec.
+She is dedicated to improved women lives by empowering them financially and socially.
 She is also a Certified Life insurance Agent, member of the World Financial Group.

 Jocelyne Umurungi | Treasurer

 Jocelyne Umurungi is a Recovery Specialist at Home Trust Company.
 Her broader interests are in challenges of social inclusion: gender inequalities and equal rights of women.
 Her focus is in resolving current constraints inhibiting women from realizing their full potential in the process of economic development as well as supporting them in priority areas of intervention to unblock these constraints.
 She is an active member and treasurer of her church where she is also involved in fostering community development and interacts with women from her immediate congregation and far.